ximlel/HydroCODE-Fusion/README.md

 Copyright
 --------
 > Part of this code is modified from the provision of Zhifang Du, Rui Chen & Jian Cheng @ IAPCM.
-> The source code in the book "C Interfaces and Implementations" designed by David Hanson is used.
+> Some source codes in the book *C Interfaces and Implementations* designed by David Hanson and 《常用算法程序及》 designed by 徐士良 are used.

 Copyright © 2022 Xin Lei.